Edward McKendree Bounds: Pastoral service

 Upon his release as a prisoner of the Union Army, he felt compelled to return to war-torn Franklin and help rebuild it spiritually, and he became the pastor of the Franklin Methodist Episcopal Church, South.
 His primary method was to establish weekly prayer sessions that sometimes lasted several hours.
 Bounds was regionally celebrated for leading spiritual revival in Franklin and eventually began an itinerant preaching ministry throughout the country.

 After serving several important churches in St. Louis and other places, south, he became Editor of the St. Louis Christian Advocate for eight years and, later, Associate Editor of The Nashville Christian Advocate for four years.
 The trial of his faith came to him while in Nashville, and he quietly retired to his home without asking even a pension.
 His principal work in Washington, Georgia (his home) was rising at 4 am and praying until 7 am.
 He filled a few engagements as an evangelist during the eighteen years of his lifework.
 "While on speaking engagements, he would not neglect his early morning time in prayer, and cared nothing for the protests of the other occupants of his room at being awakened so early.
 No man could have made more melting appeals for lost souls and backslidden ministers than did Bounds.
 Tears ran down his face as he pleaded for us all in that room."

 According to people who were constantly with him, in prayer and preaching, for eight years "Not a foolish word did we ever hear him utter.
 He was one of the most intense eagles of God that ever penetrated the spiritual ether.
 He could not brook delay in rising, or being late for dinner.
 He would go with me to street meetings often in Brooklyn and listen to the preaching and sing with us those beautiful songs of Wesley and Watts.
 He often reprimanded me for asking the unconverted to sing of Heaven.
 Said he: 'They have no heart to sing, they do not know God, and God does not hear them.
 Quit asking sinners to sing the songs of Zion and the Lamb.'"

 Theology

 In his writings, Bounds adopted soteriological views which follow with some details, the Arminian orthodoxy.

 Writing background

-Only two of Bounds' books were published before he died.
-After his death, Rev. Claudius (Claude) Lysias Chilton, Jr., grandson of William Parish Chilton and admirer of Bounds, worked on preserving and preparing Bounds' collection of manuscripts for publication.
+Only two of Bounds's books were published before he died.
+After his death, Rev. Claudius (Claude) Lysias Chilton, Jr., grandson of William Parish Chilton and admirer of Bounds, worked on preserving and preparing Bounds's collection of manuscripts for publication.
 By 1921, more editorial work had been done by Rev. Homer W. Hodge.

-Chilton said of Bounds' books, "These books are unfailing wells for a lifetime of spiritual water-drawing.
+Chilton said of Bounds's books, "These books are unfailing wells for a lifetime of spiritual water-drawing.
 They are hidden treasures, wrought in the darkness of dawn and the heat of the noon, on the anvil of experience, and beaten into wondrous form by the mighty stroke of the divine.
 They are living voices whereby he, being dead, yet speaketh!"